 KOHLRABI and TENERUMI, shared between cultures of Sicily and Vietnam

 No, this is not Sicily, I am in Hanoi, in Vietnam.
 And the Vietnamese eat kohlrabi and the green leaves just like the Sicilians do.
-In Hanoi, I have yet to have seen them in restaurants so I do not know how they are cooked.
+I do not know how they cook kohlrabi in Hanoi, but I know how some of my Sicilian relatives cook them.

 kohlrabiatstall(1)